Adam Faith: Later years

 Faith married Jackie Irving in 1967 and they had one daughter, Katya Faith, who became a television producer.
 By the 1980s, Faith had become an investor and financial adviser.
 In 1986, he was hired as a financial journalist by the Daily Mail and its sister paper The Mail on Sunday.
 Faith and business partner, Paul Killik, were the principal investors behind failed UK television station Money Channel.
 When the channel closed in June 2002, Faith was declared bankrupt, owing a reported £32 million.
 English film director and producer Michael Winner stated that Faith was his investment adviser, leading to significant losses on two different investments.
+Faith specifically blamed the bankruptcy on the collapse of the Money Channel, "to which I devoted some seven years of my life ... as a result of its demise my personal financial circumstances became severely affected".

-Illness and death
+Death

-In 1986, Faith had open heart surgery.
-In 2003, he became ill after his evening stage performance in the touring production of Love and Marriage at Stoke-on-Trent, and died of a heart attack early the next morning, 8 March 2003, at North Staffordshire Hospital.
+Faith had heart surgery in 1986.
+On 7 March 2003, he became ill after his evening stage performance in the touring production of Love and Marriage at Stoke-on-Trent.
+Faith died, aged 62, of a heart attack early the next morning, 8 March 2003, at North Staffordshire Hospital in Hartshill.
+His last words have since become famous and are often quoted: "Channel 5 is all shit, isn't it?
+Christ, the crap they put on there.
+It's a waste of space".
+It was reported after his death that the married star's 22-year-old mistress had been in his hotel room the night he was taken ill.